TeaCommerce/Tea-Commerce-Documentation/README.md

 When writing documentation there are a number of principles that should be followed.
 These principles are documented below.

+#### Vuepress

+The Tea Commerce documentation site is powered by Vuepress, vuejs static site generator.
+You should read up on the basics of [Vuepress](https://v0.vuepress.vuejs.org/) to understand what is possible in the site.

 #### Markdown

 Documentation files are written using markdown.
 If you need something more complex than is possible with markdown, you can write bespoke HTML instead, you should aim to write as much as you can in the markdown format.